philthephatman/awesome-hacking-lists/hackwith.md

 - [Ares](https://github.com/sweetsoftware/Ares) - Python botnet and backdoor
 - [armpwn](https://github.com/saelo/armpwn) - Repository to train/learn memory corruption on the ARM platform.
 - [iCrashalyzer](https://github.com/saelo/iCrashalyzer) - Tool to analyze iOS crash reports
-- [artifacts](https://github.com/ForensicArtifacts/artifacts) - ForensicArtifacts.com Artifact Repository
+- [artifacts](https://github.com/ForensicArtifacts/artifacts) - Digital Forensics Artifact Repository
 - [goatrider](https://github.com/BinaryDefense/goatrider) - GoatRider is a simple tool that will dynamically pull down Artillery Threat Intelligence Feeds, TOR, AlienVaults OTX, and the Alexa top 1 million websites and do a comparison to a hostname file or IP file.
 - [Arya](https://github.com/HarmJ0y/Arya) - Arya is a simple obfuscator for .NET binaries.
 - [ImpDump](https://github.com/HarmJ0y/ImpDump) - This is a simple parser for/decrypter for Impacket's esentutl.py utility.
 It assists with decrypting hashes and hash histories from ntds.dit databases.